GluuFederation/flex/docs/install/docker-install/compose.md

 1. Access the Docker container shell using:

     ```bash
-    docker compose -f flex-mysql-compose.yml exec flex sh #This opens a bash terminal in the running container
+    docker compose -f flex-mysql-compose.yml exec flex /bin/bash #This opens a bash terminal in the running container
     ```

-2. Grab a pair of client_id and client_pw(secret) from `setup.properties` or `/opt/jans/jans-setup/setup.properties.last`
+2. You can grab `client_id` and `client_pw`(secret), and other values from `setup.properties` or `/opt/jans/jans-setup/setup.properties.last`

 3. Use the CLI tools located under `/opt/jans/jans-cli/` to configure Gluu flex as needed.
 For example you can run the [TUI](https://docs.jans.io/head/admin/config-guide/config-tools/jans-tui/):
     ```bash